Reflexology and Professional Foot Care in Exeter and the surrounding area including Exmouth.

-When choosing a therapist it is important to choose a qualified reflexologist who has undertaken all the necessary training to understand the theory and practice of reflexology.
-You can check whether a reflexologist is registered with the Association of Reflexologists (AOR) by searching the register at Aor Click here By choosing reflexologists who are registered with the AOR you can be confident that they are properly trained, qualified and insured.
+When choosing a therapist or practitioner, it is important to choose a qualified reflexologist who has undertaken all the necessary training to understand the theory and practice of reflexology.
+You can check whether a reflexologist is registered with the Association of Reflexologists (AOR) by searching the register at Aor Click here and on the register for Foot Health Practitioners.
+By choosing therapists who are registered you can be confident that they are properly trained, qualified and insured.

 I understand the importance of working holistically by treating the person and not just the condition/symptom taking into account your physical and emotional needs.

 I have recently completed a course on Mindful Reflexology; supporting stress, anxiety and depression.

 I am seeing some amazing results with treatments and am excited by how effective and supportive reflexology can be when the pattern of stress and anxiety is interupted, giving a deep sense of wellbeing for clients.

 The simple touch of hands promotes empathy, a pat on the back, a hug, can tell you without words that you are not alone.
 These simple gestures involving physical contact have an implicit healing inflence.